Bone Grafting and Sinus Lift

 Bone Morphogenic Protein (BMP-2)

 This newer implant dentistry procedure is a miracle of modern science.
-It provides Drs.
-Singer or Tami with the ability to grow new bone with less invasive surgery.
+It provides Dr. Singer with the ability to grow new bone with less invasive surgery.
 He uses this technique whenever possible, although some bone graft material is still required for most patients.

 BMP-2 is an FDA-approved protein manufactured by the biotech firm Medtronic with the ability to regenerate bone tissue.
 It is a natural growth factor that helps attract stem cells to an area.
 It helps patients avoid bone loss after tooth removal, as well as regrow bone for implant placement.
 Because BMP-2 eliminates the need for grafts of bone tissue harvested from the chin, jaw, or other area of the body, patients experience less pain and dramatically shorter healing times.